jmajew/thrust_tool/Doc/Board.md

 ### Note

-It is possible to use standard STM32 Nucleo F401RE board equiped with additional HX711 sensor boards instead of the thrustBoard v2.
+It is possible to use standard STM32 Nucleo F401RE board equipped with additional HX711 sensor boards instead of the thrustBoard v2.
 Such approach require some experimenting both with hardware and firmware in order to map the pins, etc., properly.